 Marketing budgets are easier to express as a percentage of sales, but take the extra time and figure exactly what you should spend to acquire a new client.
 Three to five percent of gross annual sales is a rough starting point.
-Let’s say you have a law firm in Texas, and clients bringing in uncontested matters spend an average of $700 each time they see you.
+Let’s say you have a law firm, and clients bringing in uncontested matters spend an average of $700 each time they see you.
 This client hires you twice a year for about five years.
 Simply put, the lifetime value of this client is $7000.
 If you only take 5% of this amount and apply it to your marketing efforts, you’d need to invest $350 to attract one new client.
 Then multiply this number times the number of clients you want to attract to create your budget.

 Plan for success by drafting and documenting this simple, yet powerful, marketing plan.
 Writing it down forces you to think about your business and serves as a constant reminder.
 Refer to your plan often, and make minor course adjustments along the way.
-With plan in hand, set a timeline and begin implementing.
+With a plan in hand, set a timeline and begin implementing.
 As the saying goes, “most people don’t plan to fail, they fail to plan.”